eclipse-tractusx/tractusx-edc/docs/kit/Adoption View/00_adoption-view.md

 ## Introduction

-The ConnectorKit provides a connector framework, based on the [Eclipse Dataspace Components Connector][edc-url] for sovereign, cross-enterprise data exchange.
+The ConnectorKit provides a connector framework, based on the [Eclipse Dataspace Connector][edc-url] for sovereign, cross-enterprise data exchange.

-## Vision & Mission

-### Vision

-Sharing data along the automotive supply chain adds great value for every participant.
-The key to such collaboration is trust in the involved partners and assurance that the shared data is not being misused.
-Within a few years, companies along the automotive value chain will share and exchange data with each other as a matter of course, without anyone fearing that their data will be misused while unlocking significant values for every party.

-### Mission

-Collaboration needs trust.
-Within Catena-X trust is built on an open-source architecture and components designed to support full sovereignity.
-The Connector KIT provides the single source of information and technology to perform trustful data exchange within Catena-X. The Connector KIT bundles the interaction patterns, relevant standards, APIs, and reference implementations for developers.

-## Concept

-Trust, interoperability, and data sovereignty are the objectives and values for secure and sustainable peer-to-peer data exchange between organizations and companies.
-The claim is data sovereignty: Whoever provides data to the Data Space retains control and decides individually who is involved in the data exchange, how, when, where and under what conditions.
-A corresponding concept was developed in the context of [Gaia-X][gaiax-url] and the [International Data Space Association][idsa-url]. __The essential software component is the EDC Connector.__

 ![EDC Overview](images/edc_overview.png)

-With the [EDC Connector][edc-url], a new communication component was introduced, which implements the following architectural principles:
+With the [EDC][edc-url], a new communication component was introduced, which implements the following architectural principles:

 - Simple.
 Maintaining a small and efficient core with as few external dependencies as possible.
 - Interoperable.
 Independent of platforms and ecosystems.